Performance art, dance, theater, collaboration.

 Maker of dreams.

 My entire life I have been imagining other worlds.
-Invariably my work perceives a struggle against boundaries, real and imagined.
+With a focus on folklore, much of my work personifies the struggle against boundaries, real and imagined.

 I am not afraid of leaping into the unknown, exposing vulnerabilities, or confronting frightening emotions.
 This allows me to create from a place of truth within myself, functioning both as a personal catharsis, as well as a tool to challenge my audience to look into their own inner life.